BridgetAdeyemi/Burger-Website/README.md

 TECHNOLOGIES USED
 HTML5 for the structure of the website.
 CSS3 for styling and making the site responsive.

+LIVE DEMO
+Checkout the live version of the project here